ikvk/ecs_pattern/README.rst

 * Use "Singleton" components with data and flags
 * Minimize component change locations
 * Do not create methods in components and entities
+* Divide the project into scenes, a scene can be considered a cycle for the SystemManager with its EntityManager
 * Use packages to separate scenes

 Project tree example: